 RATING

-To appreciate the difference, let’s compare it to Minefort.
-Its base premium plan, dubbed Cottage, comes with only two gigabytes of memory.
+To appreciate Hostinger’s value, let’s compare it to Minefort.
+Minefort’s highest premium plan, dubbed Fort, comes with only 12 gigabytes of memory compared to Hostinger’s best plan with 32 gigabytes of RAM.
 While these two hosts can comfortably host two-player servers, Hostinger offers more in terms of hardware resources.

 2. ScalaCube